bonawits/capstone/README.md

 The front end uses React and Typescript.

-To run a front end first edit the client/src/config.ts file to set correct parameters.
+To run the front end, first edit the frontend/src/config.ts file to set correct parameters.
 And then run the following commands:

 ```
 cd frontend